Maravai LifeSciences (NASDAQ:MRVI) Releases FY 2022 Earnings Guidance

 Maravai LifeSciences (NASDAQ:MRVI – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $1.76-$1.80 for the period, compared to the consensus earnings per share estimate of $1.76.
+The company provided earnings per share (EPS) guidance of $1.76-$1.80 for the period, compared to the consensus estimate of $1.76.
 The company issued revenue guidance of $880.00 million-$890.00 million, compared to the consensus revenue estimate of $889.97 million.

 Wall Street Analysts Forecast Growth